 - defended Malawi’s law criminalizing homosexuality and said U.S. opposition to criminalization was “immoral”;

 - urged schools to prohibit students from holding a “Day of Silence” to protest anti-gay bullying;

-Retired Army Lt.
+Family Research Council vice president and retired Army Lt.
 Gen. William “Jerry” Boykin sparked a controversy when, as a high-ranking official in the Bush Defense Department, he framed the War on Terror as a holy war against Islam.
 He has since built a career as a Religious Right speaker, specializing in anti-Muslim rhetoric and anti-Obama conspiracy theories.
-Boykin rejects religious freedom for American Muslims, claiming that Islam “is not just a religion, it is a totalitarian way of life.”
-In an interview with Bryan Fischer, he called for “no mosques in America.”
+He:

-Boykin is a leading member of the dominionist group The Oak Initiative.
-In a speech at the group’s conference in April, he declared that George Soros and the Council on Foreign Relations conspired to collapse the U.S. economy in order to help President Obama get elected.
-Last year, he told the group that President Obama was using his health care reform legislation as a cover to establish a private army of Brownshirts loyal just to him .
+Along with his role at the FRC, Boykin is also a leading member of the dominionist group The Oak Initiative.
+In a speech at the group’s conference last April, he declared that George Soros and the Council on Foreign Relations conspired to collapse the U.S. economy in order to help Obama get elected.

 Bishop Harry Jackson

 Jackson, who built his career as an avowed opponent of rights for gays and lesbians, is a regular speaker at Religious Right conferences.
 He has called for a “SWAT Team” of “Holy Ghost terrorists” to work against hate crimes legislation that protects gays and lesbians, and said that black organizations that support gay rights have “ sold out the black community” and have been “ co-opted by the radical gay movement.”
 Jackson has: